 A German Shepherd puppy can gain five to ten pounds a month during its first year.
 Getting portions right during that window matters.
-Overfeeding a large-breed puppy can put unnecessary stress on developing joints, while underfeeding leaves them short on energy when they need it most.
+Overfeeding a large-breed puppy can put unnecessary stress on developing joints, while underfeeding leaves them short on the energy they need when they need it most.
 The chart below covers eight weeks through twelve months.

 These ranges assume a standard large-breed puppy kibble averaging 350–400 kcal per cup.
 If your food is higher or lower in calorie density, adjust the cups.
 The calorie column is the more reliable target.